 Movement disorders such as akathisia, Parkinson-like disorders, tardive dyskinesia 12

-A lowering of sodium levels in the blood resulting in seizure, coma, confusion, etc.
+A lowering of sodium levels in the blood results in seizure, coma, confusion, etc.

 Suicidal thoughts or attempts